AttilaOrs/FuzzP/README.md

 # Components
 * FuzzPCore contains the executors and the realted algorithms.
 * FuzzPVizual contains a presentation UI which is able to draw the structure of the Petri net, and the evolution of places.
 * FuzzPExt contains a small language to define Petri nets.
 It is inspired by Graphviz's dot and OOP princeples.
 FuzzPExt also has a code generator which output is compatibe with FuzzPCore's API.
+The UETPN Lisp (used for Genetic programming)  also has a textual implenetation here.
+For parsing [ANTLR](http://www.antlr.org/) is used, the code generation is done with [StringTemplate](http://www.stringtemplate.org/).
 * FuzzPExamples  contains some examples.
+* FuzzPGenetic is a framework used for UETPN model generation, and retraining of the UETPN models.
+I also contains multiple examples such as the artifical ant, line follower robot etc.

 # Requirements
 Java 1.8 (or higher) for FuzzPCore [Gson](https://github.com/google/gson) is required (for serialziation).
 For FuzzPVizual the two libraries mentioned above.
 Running the tests requires the usual: [JUnit](http://junit.org/junit4/)